-As a Medicare health plan, Humana Medicare Employer PPO must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.
+As a Medicare health plan, CareOne (HMO) must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.

-Humana Medicare Employer PPO will generally cover your medical care as long as:
+CareOne (HMO) will generally cover your medical care as long as:

-- The care you receive is included in the plan's Medical Benefits Chart.
-(This chart is in Chapter 4 of this booklet.) - The care you receive is considered medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.
+- The care you receive is included in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this booklet). - The care you receive is considered medically necessary.
+"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You have a network primary care provider (a PCP) who is providing and overseeing your care.
+As a member of our plan, you must choose a network PCP (for more information about this, see Section 2.1 in this chapter). - In most situations, your network PCP may give you approval in advance before you can use other providers in the plan's network, such as specialists, hospitals, skilled nursing facilities, or home health care agencies.
+This is called giving you a "referral."
+For more information about this, see Section 2.3 of this chapter.